javaplus/KubernetesDojo/labs/kube_config_maps.md

   uid: 8ad2adcf-1096-4970-ae6f-4c9eaed59b9c
 ```

-Notice the ```data:``` section only contains the expected name value pairs.
+Notice the ```data:``` section only contains the expected key-value pairs.

 ## Referencing ConfigMaps in Pods
-Now that we've created configmaps in a vareity of ways, lets see how we reference those values in our Pod deployment.
+Now that we've created ConfigMaps in a vareity of ways, lets see how we reference those values in our Pod deployment.

 From the official [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/configmap/#configmaps-and-pods):
 > There are four different ways that you can use a ConfigMap to configure a container inside a Pod: